SheIITear/nhentai-downloader/README.md

   Download:
   > ts-node downloader

-  It will create a directory named by the code and download all the pages there
+  It will create a directory named by the code and download all the pages there.

+  TODO: add conversion of image files to pdf.